 In that final column, Palo Alto's results are noted as being "higher" than the benchmark, "lower" than the benchmark, or "similar" to the benchmark, meaning that the average rating given by Palo Alto residents is statistically similar to or different (greater or lesser) than the benchmark.
 More extreme differences are noted as "much higher" or "much lower."
-A rating is considered "similar" if it is within the standard range of 10 points; "higher" or "lower" if the difference between Palo Alto's rating and the benchmark is greater than the standard range but less than twice the standard range; and "much higher" or "much lower" if the difference between Palo Alto's rating and the benchmark is not applicable (these were questions specific to Palo Alto and not asked in other communities).
+A rating is considered "similar" if it is within the standard range of 10 points; "higher" or "lower" if the difference between Palo Alto's rating and the benchmark is greater than the standard range but less than twice the standard range; and "much higher" or "much lower" if the difference between Palo Alto's rating and the benchmark is higher or lower by more than twice the standard range.
+Where benchmark ratings were not available, "NA" indicates that this information is not applicable (these were questions specific to Palo Alto and not asked in other communities).